-At Roskilde Festival we talk about sustainable development.
+At Roskilde Festival we talk a lot about sustainable development.
 Being sustainable is not an end in itself but a continuous and constant effort to make a difference and to bring about real change in the world.

 1. WHAT DO YOU EXPECT WILL BE THE POSITIVE IMPACT FROM ROSKILDE FESTIVAL?